Gerasev1991/rsschool-cv/cv.md

 ## *Brief information about yourself*
 I am currently working at a state enterprise, I want to learn a programming language
 ## Skills
-HTML
++ HTML
-SCC
++ SCC
-JS (very little)
++ JS (very little)
 *All this was studied through YouTube. knowledge is not much, but the desire to get it is huge*
 ## my first project
 __sv__
 ## Education
 **Belarusian Agrarian Technical University**
 ## English
-English proficiency level - school
+1. English proficiency level - school
+2. In parallel with my studies I take English courses